Jean Stewart, Lady Bargany: Kennedy feud

+Thomas Kennedy of Bargany died on 7 November 1597 and Gilbert Kennedy became the laird of Bargany and Ardstinchar.
+James VI settled the barony of Bargany on Thomas Kennedy and Jean Stewart on 12 August 1597.
+Jean Stewart continued to be known as "Lady Bargany".
+They had a son Thomas and two daughters who died young.

-Bargany was drawn into the long-standing family feud with John Kennedy, 5th Earl of Cassilis.
-On 3 January 1598 Thomas Kennedy of Culzean, called the Tutor of Cassilis, shot pistols at Bargany's servants Alexander Kennedy and David Mure and others at Maybole and pursuing them the next day at the Place of Auchendrane.
+Gilbert Kennedy of Bargany was drawn into the long-standing family feud with John Kennedy, 5th Earl of Cassillis.
+On 3 January 1598, Thomas Kennedy of Culzean, called the Tutor of Cassillis, shot pistols at Bargany's servants Alexander Kennedy and David Mure and others at Maybole and pursuing them the next day at the Place of Auchendrane.
 The Tutor claimed that Alexander Kennedy had been insinuated into his household, and he had been ambushed in Maybole.

 Although Bargany had helped the earl at Inch Castle, on 11 December 1601 he met the earl and his followers at Pennyglen near Maybole and was killed with a lance thrust in his back.
 The Earl claimed in his defence to the Privy Council that Bargany's party that day included men who had been denounced by the king as rebels.
 The Earl had a commission to pursue these rebels with fire and sword.
 The lawyer Thomas Hamilton challenged this defence, but Cassilis and his followers (all named) were found not guilty.

 Jean Stewart Lady Bargany was required to deliver her houses of Ardstinchar, Bargany, Newark, and her house in Ayr to the king's herald in 1603.
 She continued the feud by legal means, but also received several royal gifts by privy seal letter.